shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-inventory-and-brand-safety.md

        > [!TIP]
        > To view all of your brand safety segment selections, click **Summary**.

-      c.
-Select the checkbox for each segment that you want to apply (charges will apply).
+    1. Select the checkbox for each segment that you want to apply (charges will apply).

-      d.
-Click **Save**.
+    1. Click **Save**.

       If you select more than one brand safety segment, a segment group will be automatically created for each one (under **Targeting \> segments**)  and they will be ANDed together.

-7. Expand the **Advanced Targeting** subsection and make an **Ads.txt** selection.
+1. Expand the **Advanced Targeting** subsection and make an **Ads.txt** selection.
 When the **ads.txt** option is selected, the line item will only target web inventory on the open exchange that is authorized in a publisher's `ads.txt` file.

     > [!NOTE]
     > The **ads.txt** targeting parameter only applies to open exchange inventory.
 It does not affect deal inventory targeting.

-8. Apply key/value targeting.
+1. Apply key/value targeting.

     > [!NOTE]
     > If you have **Open Exchange** selected as your **Supply Source**, you won't be able to apply the necessary key/value targeting.